The review process

 - all the issues raised in the complaint were appropriately addressed

-- the decision reached was reasonable based on the available evidence
+- the decision reached was reasonable based on the available information

-- the decision reached was adequately explained to the complainant.
+- the decision reached was adequately explained to those involved.

 - the original decision being upheld